metakirby5/codi.vim/README.md

   See the [documentation](doc/codi.txt) for more information.
 - `g:codi#aliases` is a list of user-defined interpreter filetype aliases.
   See the [documentation](doc/codi.txt) for more information.

+The below options can also be set on a per-interpreter basis via `g:codi#interpreters`:

 - `g:codi#autocmd` determines what autocommands trigger updates.
   See the [documentation](doc/codi.txt) for more information.
 - `g:codi#width` is the width of the Codi split.